-13 See Rule 19.2, which provides that the rights and obligations of holders and writers are set forth in the Rules of the Options Clearing Corporation ("OCC"); and Equity Options Product Specifications January 3, 2024), available at Equity Options Specifications (choe.com); see also OCC Rules, Chapters VIII (which governs exercise and assignment) and Chapter IX (which governs the discharge of delivery and payment obligations arising out of the exercise of physically settled stock option contracts).
+13 See Rule 19.2, which provides that the rights and obligations of holders and writers are set forth in the Rules of the Options Clearing Corporation ("OCC"); and Equity Options Product Specifications January 3, 2024), available at Equity Options Specifications (cboe.com); see also OCC Rules, Chapters VIII (which governs exercise and assignment) and Chapter IX (which governs the discharge of delivery and payment obligations arising out of the exercise of physically settled stock option contracts).

-14 See Rule 19.6(b).
+4 See Rule 19.6(b).
 The monthly expirations are subject to certain listing criteria for underlying securities described within Rule 19.3.
 Monthly listings expire the third Friday of the month.
 The term "expiration date" (unless separately defined elsewhere in the OCC By-Laws), when used in respect of an option contract (subject to certain exceptions), means the third Friday of the expiration month of such option contract, or if such Friday is a day on which the exchange on which such option is listed is not open for business, the preceding day on which such exchange is open for business.
 See OCC By-Laws Article I, Section 1.
-Pursuant to Rule 19.6(c), additional series of options of the same class may be opened for trading on the Exchange when the Exchange deems it necessary to maintain an orderly market, to meet customer demand or when the market price of the underlying stock moves more than five strike prices from the initial exercise price or prices.
+Pursuant to Rule 19.6(c), additional series of options of the same class may be opened for trading on the Exchange when the Exchange deems it exercise limit) of ETF options with similar outstanding shares (as of December 31, 2024) was approximately 102,703 contracts, which is significantly necessary to maintain an orderly market, to meet customer demand or when the market price of the underlying stock moves more than five strike prices from the initial exercise price or prices.
 New series of options on an individual stock may be added until the beginning of the month in which the options contract will expire.
 Due to unusual market conditions, the Exchange, in its discretion, may add a new series of options on an individual stock until the close of trading on the business day prior to expiration.

-15 See Rule 19.6, Interpretation and Policy .05.
-16 See Rule 19.6, Interpretation and Policy .08.

-18 See Rule 19.8.
+- 15 See Rule 19.6, Interpretation and Policy .05. - 16 See Rule 19.6, Interpretation and Policy .08.
+17 See Rule 19.6, Interpretation and Policy .04. - 18 G P. 1 40.0 - 18 See Rule 19.8.